AllTheMods/Server-Scripts/README.md

 ____________________________
 ## DISCLAIMERS

-"All The Mods Team" is not affiliated with "Curse," "Twitch," "Sponge," "Forge" or any other entity potentially mentioned in this document or relevant source code for this Software.
+"All The Mods Team" is not affiliated with "Mojang," "Oracle," "Curse," "Twitch," "Sponge," "Forge" or any other entity (or entity owning a referenced product) potentially mentioned in this document or relevant source code for this Software.
 The use of their names and/or trademarks is strictly circumstantial and assumed fair-use.
 All credit for their respective works, software, branding, copyrights and/or trademarks belongs entirely to them as original owners/licensers.

 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR